DeterminateSystems/update-flake-lock/README.md

 When using commit signing, the commit author name and email for the commits produced by this bot would correspond to the ones associated to the GPG Public Key.

+If you want to sign using a subkey, you must specify the subkey fingerprint using the `gpg-fingerprint` input parameter.

 You can find an example of how to using this action with commit signing below:

 ```yaml